1jour1vin

 Food and wine pairings

-An excellent wine for an aperitif; it also pairs very well with freshwater fish (pike, trout, zander, etc.)
+An excellent wine for an aperitif; it also pairs very well with fish from rivers and lakes (pike, trout, zander, etc.)

 More information at Château Thivin